-On the 30th of July 2013, a case was heard by the High Court where an Employee was seeking damages for personal injuries* he had suffered as a result of a fall from a ladder while at work.
+A High Court case was heard wherein an Employee was seeking damages for personal injuries* had suffered as a result of a fall from a ladder while at work.
 The Claimant was an Electrician who sustained personal injuries* when he fell from a ladder and was seeking damages in excess of €38,092.14 for his pain and suffering and other loss he had suffered as a result of the accident.

 The facts of this personal injury* case: